How to become a scientist: careers in science

 The A levels you will need to do for other areas of science will vary according to the career you wish to follow and for some careers you may find non-science subjects are useful.
 For example, if you are interested in becoming a meteorologist then A levels in maths, physics and geography would help.
 If you want to become an ecologist then A levels in biology, geography, and either maths or chemistry would be a good combination.

 A number of employers in the science sector offer higher and degree apprenticeships to school leavers.
-Entry standards can be high, with some employers asking for 96 UCAS points (240 UCAS points on the old tariff) or more to join their apprenticeship schemes.
+Entry standards can be high, with some employers asking for 96 UCAS points or more to join their apprenticeship schemes.

 As part of a higher apprenticeship, you might study to gain a foundation degree.
 As part of a degree apprenticeship, you will study for a BSc (a bachelors degree) in a specific degree discipline, which is determined by the apprenticeship you take.